 I have recently been getting concerned as my three-and-a-half year old Hannah can unclip the chest harness on her car seat.
 It turns out that I probably shouldn't be worried about that at all.
 If anything, I should wonder why that clip is even there.
 In Denmark those aren’t even included on car seats and don’t seem to be necessary as long as the straps are pulled tightly.
 There seems to be a strong argument to be made that these types of clips are not effective in a crash and can actually be harmful.
 They are so worrisome that they have been made illegal in Europe.
 So why are they on all of our seats here?

-This probably is the cause of the most significant cultural difference between mothers in the U.S. and Denmark.
+This probably is the cause of the most significant cultural difference between mothers in the US and Denmark.
 With subsidized childcare, mothers don’t have to worry about how they are going to be able to take care of their kids while they are out of the house.
 Thus a much higher percentage of women in Denmark are working outside of the home – nearly 90% of all Danish moms go back to work after their average one year paid maternity leave.
 I cannot even count the number of women I know who enjoyed the jobs they had before they had kids, but felt they had to quit because they didn’t make enough after taxes to pay for childcare.
-They therefore felt they would be “paying to work.”
-No women in Denmark have to make that choice.
-I wonder how different our workforce would look if that was the case here.
+They therefore felt they would be “paying to work”.
+Women in Denmark do not have to make that choice.
+I wonder how different our workforce would look if that were the case here.